 Your Family matters

-Rory’s interest in the law began in high school and, during his articling year, he is learning to advocate for people who have found themselves in difficult situations.
-Even though he is still an articling-student, clients are already benefitting from Rory’s attention to detail and his ability to outline the next steps in clear language.
+Rory’s interest in the law began in high school when he realized he was passionate about advocating for people who have found themselves in difficult situations.
+Clients benefit from Rory’s attention to detail, his ability to outline the next steps in clear language and his ready smile.

-No two files are alike, as Rory has quickly learned, but all of them have a solution if everyone involved is willing to take an innovative, skillful and creative approach to the problem.
+No two files are alike, but all of them have a solution if everyone involved is willing to take an innovative, skillful and creative approach to the problem.
 Being able to see the big picture and develop a clear “move-forward” strategy ensures that files can be finished with minimal delay and kept as affordable as possible.

 Rory believes that the key to a successful file is when the lawyer and the client work as a team.
 The lawyer’s role is to provide the client all the options they need to make an informed decision and the client’s role is to make that decision.
 And, like all teams, it is essential that the lawyer and client trust one another and are working towards a common goal.